 Arbor Research Collaborative for Health is committed to improving patient care through research that shapes medical policies and practice.
 In particular, Arbor Research conducts health outcomes research on chronic disease and end-stage organ failure, with expertise in biostatistical analysis, clinical practice, health economics, public policy, database management and integration, and project coordination.
-Through research projects that are national and global in scope, Arbor Research’s scientific collaborations provide valuable and timely information to the worldwide health care community.
+Through research projects that are national and global in scope, and a longstanding commitment to identify and address health inequities amenable to changes in policy or health care delivery, Arbor Research's scientific collaborations provide valuable and timely information to the worldwide health care community.

 We endeavor to be the preferred research organization to generate evidence for decision-making and innovation that improves health care policy, health care delivery, and health outcomes.